 Sorry for such a long post.
 I’m not ranting here, just explaining why I love this thread and how it relates to the current state and history of DC.
 Also, I’m kind of tired right now and I might have messed up some stuff.
 TLDR: Posts like these make me realize how much potential DC has to become better, and how, unlike most other games, they can do that.

-I have autism and struggle with wording.
+I have autism and struggle with tone.
 Sorry if I sound impolite, I don’t mean to!

-I want to be an artist for dragon city and need a lot of practice.
+I want to be a professional artist and need a lot of practice.
 If you want a quick sketch or to critique my art, please hit me up, but be reasonable and polite.